benjamin90s/VJTechnologies/README.md

 Training and validation losses were monitored using TensorBoard.

 - Screenshots of the TensorBoard scalar plots are provided.
-- The raw scalar data exported from TensorBoard is also available as `train_loss.csv` & 'val_loss.csv' file.
+- The raw scalar data exported from TensorBoard is also available as `train_loss.csv` & `val_loss.csv` file.

 ## Tested Environment